Erik Meyer: Coaching career

 In 2013, Meyer began coaching quarterbacks at Central Washington University.
 Meyer has been the quarterbacks coach at his alma mater, La Mirada High School since 2008.
 He has also spent time as the offensive coordinator at La Mirada.
 In 2017, Meyer became an offensive quality control coach for the California Golden Bears.

+In 2020, Meyer was hired as the quarterbacks coach and passing game coordinator for California Polytechnic State University, San Luis Obispo.
+He was promoted to co-offensive coordinator in 2024.